lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 );
 ```

-In the above snippet, we instruct the ExpressJS `app` to use the `hsts` library.
+In the above snippet, we instruct the ExpressJS `app` to use the `hsts` middleware and respond to all requests with the `Strict-Transport-Security` header set.

+Note that if for any reason the browser receives multiple HSTS header directives it will only respect and enforce the policy based on the first one sent.

 It is common for web servers to have sub-domains to fetch assets from, or make REST API calls to, in which case we would also like to protect them and enforce HTTPS requests.
 To do that, we can include the following optional parameter to the `hsts` options object:

 ```js
 includeSubDomains: true;
 ```

+T> ## Tip
+T>
+T> If it is necessary to instruct the browser to disable the _Strict-Transport-Security_ a server can respond with this header's `max-age` set to `0` which will result in the browser expiring the policy immediately and enable access over an insecure HTTP connection.

 {pagebreak}